Features

 When a macro is activated:

-Multiple macros can be played/triggered at the same time, up to a maximum of 10.
+Multiple macros can be played/triggered at the same time.
 Each macro adds inputs into a stack based system that resolves conflicts before sending the inputs over remote play.
 Raw controller inputs still work during macro playback and will resolve with macro inputs.
 If there is no active console connection, macros will still play through their duration but inputs are not sent anywhere.

 The folder header shows the total number of macros and how many are currently active (e.g., "5 macros, 2 active").
-A maximum of 10 macros can be active at the same time per folder.
+Up to 10 macros per folder can be active at the same time — the limit applies to each folder independently, so different folders can each have their own active macros.
+See Limits for details.

 Macro Triggers